About Us

 Kathleen Barker

-Kathleen Barker (she/her) is our program director and professional learning facilitator, as well as developing and hosting our UnErasing LGBTQ History and Identities "Deep Dives and Backstories" podcast episodes.
-She is a library and information specialist and public historian with over 20 years of experience as a museum and library educator.
-Kathleen also provides training on diversifying classroom collections and school libraries with recommended inclusive book lists for elementary, middle, and high school students.
+Kathleen Barker (she/her) is a library and information specialist and public historian with over 20 years of experience as a museum and library educator.
+She is our program director and lead professional learning facilitator, as well as developing and hosting our UnErasing LGBTQ History and Identities "Deep Dives and Backstories" podcast episodes.
+Kathleen also provides training on diversifying classroom collections and school libraries and has co-authored some of History UnErased's thematic units and case studies.

 Dinah